 Oil Price Increases

-Another example of inflation in 2022 is the skyrocketing price of oil.
-While global demand for the commodity has risen as the world emerges from the pandemic, the supply of oil has shrunk greatly, thanks in large part to the war in Ukraine.
-Unless the global oil supply rises to meet the level of demand, oil prices will likely remain high.
+Another example of inflation in 2022 was the skyrocketing price of oil during the first half of the year.
+While global demand for the commodity had risen, the supply of oil had shrunk greatly, thanks in large part to the war in Ukraine.
+However, by June, concerns about inflation reduced demand for oil, and prices gradually declined.

 How Does the Fed Measure Inflation?

-Most Americans, and even most news outlets, measure inflation via the Consumer Price Index, more popularly known as the CPI.
-But the Fed relies instead on the price index for Personal Consumption Expenditures, also referred to as the PCE price index.
+Most Americans, and even most news outlets, measure inflation via the consumer price index, more popularly known as the CPI.
+But the Fed relies instead on the Personal Consumption Expenditures price index, also referred to as the PCE price index.
 One of the main differences between the two is that the PCE is a chained index, while the CPI is not.
 For many economists, this makes the PCE more accurate at representing price changes across time and items.
 The goal of the Fed is to keep the long-term increase in the PCE at 2% per year.

 What Effect Do Rising Rates Have on Inflation?